13 FAQs About Entering Car Shows

 Yes!
 Prepping your vehicle for an upcoming show (and for classic car shipping if you’re traveling to a faraway show) is about more than just pulling off the cover and giving it a wax.
 Cleaning and detailing your car’s exterior and interior are important, but think about how many car shows you’ve attended where the cars were displayed with their hoods up.

-Start by cleaning the engine so that any dirt and debris that sprays off the engine will be scrubbed off of your car’s exterior when you wash that.
+Start by cleaning the engine so that any dirt and debris that sprays off will be scrubbed off of your car’s exterior when you wash that.
 Next, wash the wheels and rims before starting on the rest of the exterior.
 Then give your classic car’s interior a really thorough cleaning (or have a professional do it for you).
 Finally, apply a quality wax or paint sealant on the exterior.
 Sealants are more expensive than wax, but they will keep your classic car’s paint job looking new (and rust free) for six months at a time.

 If your vehicle is in perfect condition, a very thorough cleaning is all it will need.
 But if you’re still in the process of restoring your classic car, now is the time to focus on getting it up to show standards.
 Do you have the space you need to complete your restoration?
 The ideal amount of workspace is a two-car garage because your car can be stored indoors in one half while you use the other half to work and store tools.

-If you have to work out of doors, you should still store your classic car in the garage away from sun, weather, dirt, and dust.
+If you have to work outdoors, you should still store your classic car in the garage away from sun, weather, dirt, and dust.
 Cars in running condition should be driven at least once a month to prevent corrosion and ensure the engine stays in good shape.
 If you can’t drive it, then at the very least make a habit of starting it up now and then until it is road-ready.

 The show isn’t local.
 Do I need extra insurance for classic car shipping?